If you are a homeschooler, may I ask you an honest question? Here it is:

 And, being a novice homeschooler, I had simply followed the model of school in my head.
 We had a desk, an apple, an American flag.
 I knew when we would have reading, writing and recess.
 I had all my ducks in a row at the beginning of the school year, but my son wasn’t a duck.
 He was a little boy with all kinds of ideas and interests that were outside the kindergarten “curriculum.”

-After a month of strwhyquituggling with increasing difficulties, like making boring textbooks palatable, I was struck by my son’s doleful question: “Mom, do we HAVE to keep doing this?”
+After a month of struggling with increasing difficulties, like making boring textbooks palatable, I was struck by my son’s doleful question: “Mom, do we HAVE to keep doing this?”
 I realized that I didn’t like it any more than he did.
 So, I quietly put all the kindergarten books away, and discretely went back to doing the things we had been doing before:

 reading books, playing with play dough, taking walks, cooking together, playing with music, and enjoying everyday life.